-In a country which boasts such a vast and varied amount of wildlife, volunteering in Mexico is something that should be on everybody’s to-do list.
+In a country that boasts such vast and varied nature, volunteering in Mexico is something that should be on everybody’s bucket list.
 You will get the chance to explore one of the most naturally diverse countries in the world in a way few other have, so take a look and find out more.

-The first thing that comes to mind when thinking of Mexico may not be wildlife, but as we mentioned above the country is one of the most species rich locations on Earth.
-Mexico harbours a wealth of ecosystems and as a result it plays host to a wide variety of animal life.
-Some of the animals you can expect to see roaming across the Mexican ecosystems include; iguanas, howler monkeys, parrots, jaguars, ocelots, and even flamingos!
+As mentioned above, Mexico harbours a wealth of ecosystems and, as a result, the country is home to a wide variety of animal life.
+Some of the animals you can expect to see roaming across the Mexican ecosystems include: iguanas, howler monkeys, parrots, jaguars, ocelots, and even flamingos!

-However, some of the most spectacular animal’s sightings to be had in Mexico are to be found beneath the waves.
-Surrounded by both the Bay of Mexico and the Pacific Ocean, the marine wildlife on show here is second to none.
-If you travel to Mexico you may be able to spot; manatee’s, grey whales, manta rays, whale sharks and even bull sharks in certain waters.
+However, some of the most spectacular animals sightings to be had in Mexico are to be found beneath the waves.
+Surrounded by both the Bay of Mexico and the Pacific Ocean, the marine wildlife here is second to none.
+If you travel to Mexico, you may be able to spot manatees, grey whales, manta rays, whale sharks and even bull sharks in certain waters.
 If you love wildlife and want to have the chance to see it in its natural environment, Mexico is the place to visit.

-Mexico’s culture stretches back 100’s of years and is famous around the world for its ancient civilizations and varied historical traditions.
+Mexico’s culture stretches back 100’s of years, and the country is famous for its ancient civilizations and varied historical traditions.
 A huge percentage of the country speaks Spanish, but there are small pockets around the country which still speak one of the 62 different Amerindian languages.

 One of the most famous holidays in Mexico is the Day of the Dead, and this holiday is celebrated each year as a way to remember those who are no longer with us.
 The festival has grown over the years, and nowadays it is common to see people dressed in bright colours with intricately carved sugar skulls!
-The people of Mexico are extremely welcoming and love sharing their culture with people of other nationalities,so one thing for sure and that is that you will leave Mexico with some life changing memories!
+The people of Mexico are extremely welcoming and love sharing their culture with people of other nationalities,so you're sure to leave Mexico with some stories to tell!

-As has been already mentioned, Mexico is one of the best places in the world to go to if you are looking to spot wildlife, but it is not solely the animal attractions that draw people to the country.
+Mexico is one of the best places in the world to visit if you are looking to spot wildlife, but it is not solely the animal attractions that draw people to the country.
 Some of the places you could visit include: